romeiro-bru/react-rgb-generator/README.md

 </p>

 ## Features :unicorn:
-* Click on the button
-* Check the new color and rgb
+* Click on the button to generate a new color with corresponding rgb

 ## Technologies :mag_right:
 * React :sparkles: